Setup Exply for JIRA

 In our example we want to get an overview regarding the project "General Products Website".
 So we give the dashboard this project name.

 The first part of our dashboard shall provide us a quick overview and is named the same way.
 This also makes it easier for everyone to quickly know what they're looking at.

 You'll find the corresponding fields in the upper left corner.

-Right beneath the dashboard naming you'll find the data filter options for your dashboard.
-Depending on your imported data you'll see your corresponding values.
+Right beneath the dashboard title you'll find the data filter options for your dashboard.

 Cause we want to create a dashboard showing only the data related to the project "General Products Website", we're filtering them.